Amazon FBA for beginners

 A freight forwarder is basically an agent who sorts out the shipping, taxes and customs and everything else and charges a fee to do this.
 It simplifies the process from dealing with 5+ people to dealing with just one.

 There are a number of different freight forwarders – two I’d recommend are Flexport and Unicargo – they’re both easy to use and have English speaking staff who are used to dealing with Amazon FBA businesses.
-Another one I really recommend is AEB logistics.
-If you want to get in touch with them, tell them Teddy Smith sent you and Alan will give you the best prices.
+This is how it works:

-• The factory organizes the stock to be delivered to your freight forwarder
+• The factory organises the stock to be delivered to your freight forwarder

 • The freight forwarder sends the stock to your target country